harryli0088/chinanite-model-simulator/README.md

 ### Why do I have to step through the song manually?
 Why can't I just hit a "play" button
 In order to hit a "play" button and have the simulator automatically step through the walk, you must know the song's exact BPM and then time the start of the song with your simulator.
 It is difficult to do either.
 What if the song changes tempo or is slightly off beat at one point?
 How do you perfectly determine a song's BPM?
 Small errors can lead to big delays between the music and video.

-## JSON files
+## JS files
-The HTML file opens json files from the same directory which contain the necessary information for each walk.
+The HTML file opens JS files from the same directory which contain the necessary information for each walk.

 ### pre_sections
 Pre sections allow you to break up the song into parts, so that you know which part you are in.
 Ex Verse 1, Chorus 1, Bridge, etc.